lah7/gtk3-classic/README.md

 Patches should not break GTK3 or any applications, and should offer "classic" functionality as seen in GTK2 or early versions of GTK3.

+## Building from Source

+Under Arch, clone this repository and run `makepkg`.
+You may need to install the build dependencies by passing `-s`.
+If the package is successfully built, install with `sudo pacman -U *.tar.zst`.

 ## License